1. How do I play a presentation?

 22. Who can claim CME?

-CME credit is available for physicians and physician assistants.
+CME credit is available for physicians.
 All other professionals can generate a Certificate of Participation.

 23. I still need help.
 Who do I contact?